Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Methodology

 \subsubsection{Covariance Pooling Layer}

-To transform the Euclidean features extracted by the MSS layer, we calculate the covariance of the features, that lie on the SPD manifold.
-The covariance matrix captures the second-order information in the extracted features and is a powerful tool to analyze multivariate sEMG data where functional connectivity between different muscles carries vital information.
+To transform the Euclidean features, we calculate their covariance, that lies on the SPD manifold.
+The covariance matrix captures the second-order information in the extracted features and is a powerful tool to analyze multivariate sEMG data where functional connectivity between muscles groups carries vital information.
 This layer takes the flattened features $\tilde{Z}_s\in\mathbb{R}^{b\times n_s\times c_st_t}$ as input and computes the covariance matrix along the channel dimension.
 The covariance matrix is a positive definite matrix if the individual vectors are linearly independent.
 To ensure that the output of this layer always lies on the SPD manifold, a regularization is performed as follows:

 The final output of the covariance pooling layer, $C\in\mathcal{S}_{n_s}^{++}\subset\mathbb{R}^{b\times n_s\times n_s}$ lies on the SPD manifold $\mathcal{S}_{n_s}^{++}$.